Blocknots: Monitoring

 Inspector Berger, who was the chief cryptanalyst of NAAS 1 stated that the two files formed:

 The most important and surest instruments for identifying Russian radio nets, known to him.

 The Blocknots were also used in the Stationary Intercept Company (Feste), the military unit that were designed to work at a lower level to the NAAS, at the Army level and were semi-motorized, and closer to the front.
 The Feste used the Blocknot value along with several other parameters to build a network diagram.
 The network diagram was studied extensively, as part of a 6-stage process, that involved several departments within the Feste.
-The final outcome was a metric which determined the most interesting circuit for traffic monitoring, and least interesting, where monitoring of traffic should cease.
+The outcome was a metric which determined the most interesting circuit for traffic monitoring, and least interesting, where monitoring of traffic should cease.

 Analysis

 Johannes Marquart was a mathematician and cryptanalyst who initially worked for Inspectorate 7/VI and later led Referat Ia of Group IV of the General der Nachrichtenaufklärung.
 Marquart was assigned the study of the Soviet Union Blocknot traffic.
 Marquart and his unit conducted extensive research in an attempt to discover the method by which they were produced.
 All the counts which they made, however, failed to reveal any non-random characteristics in the design of the tables, and while they thought the Blocknots must have been generated by machine, they were never able to draw any concrete deductions as a result of their research.